capactio/capact/cmd/populator/docs/populator_register-ocf-manifests.md

 kubectl -n capact-system port-forward svc/neo4j-neo4j 7474:7474
 ```

-To run it and use manifests for example from [hub-manifests](https://github.com/capactio/hub-manifests) repo:
+To run it and use manifests, for example from the [`hub-manifests`](https://github.com/capactio/hub-manifests) repo, run:

 ```shell
 ./bin/populator-linux-amd64 register ocf-manifests <path to the main directory of the repo>